simonpoulding/DataGenerators.jl/README.md

 To facilitate optimisation by metaheuristic algorithms, the sampler choice model accepts *any* vector of parameters that satisfy the ranges specified by `paramranges`.
 Any constraints between subsets of parameter values in the Vector that are not met are handled sensibly by `setparams!' instead of raising an exception, and so such constraints need not be considered by the algorithm.

 The following example uses Different Evolution algorithm to optimise the parameters of the model to return arithmetic expressions with a length of approximately 100.
-(To install the `BlackBoxOptim` package, use `Pkg.add("BlackBoxOptim")`.)
+(To install the `BlackBoxOptim` package used in this example, use `Pkg.add("BlackBoxOptim")`.)

+	using DataGenerators
-	julia> using BlackBoxOptim
+	using BlackBoxOptim

 	# generator for arithmetic expressions
-	julia> @generator ExprGen begin
+	@generator ExprGen begin
 	  start() = expression()
 	  expression() = operand() *  operator() * operand()
 	  operand() = "(" * expression() * ")"